 - I like to use a large cookie scoop so I can get cookies of uniform size.

-- As a final note, if you don’t happen to like raisins, you can use chocolate chips or cranberries instead.
-I promise won’t tell anyone!
+- If you don’t happen to like raisins, you can use chocolate chips or cranberries instead.
+Or load them up with all three!

-For these oatmeal raisin cookies, I use old-fashioned rolled oats.
-In recipes that call for oats, rolled oats provide a chewy, nutty texture and flavor, while quick-cooking oats supply a softer, moister finished product.
+For oatmeal cookies, I use old-fashioned rolled oats.
+Rolled oats provide a chewy, nutty texture and flavor, while quick-cooking oats supply a softer, moister finished product.
 This is why we use rolled oats in cookies, and quick-cooking oats in bars like our Pumpkin Oatmeal Chocolate Chip Bars.

 - Magic Bar Cookies